gojimmypi/gojimmypi.github.io/_posts/2016-02-07-gridster-documentation.md

 ---
 title:	Gridster Documentation
 description: "This documentation are from the original Gridster.
-Since the source is not available, I convert it to Markdown file by pandoc: ```shell pandoc -t markdown_github --normalize -s --wrap=none"
+Since the source is not available, I convert it to Markdown file by pandoc: ```shell pandoc -t"
 sidebar_toc:	true
 ---